 These are some of the reasons why people consider suicide:

-- You may want relief from painful circumstance that you feel helpless to change
+- You may want relief from painful circumstances that you feel helpless to change

 - You may feel you have to do something huge in order to be taken seriously